by Kimberly Troup

 For the Lord comforts Zion; he comforts all her waste places and makes her wilderness like Eden, her desert like the garden of the Lord; joy and gladness will be found in her, thanksgiving and the voice of song.
 Isaiah 51:3

-Just last week, hundreds of rockets were launched from Gaza into Israel over a 3-day period.
+From time to time, violence erupts in Gaza as terrorists launch rockets or incendiary balloons from Gaza into Israel on a regular basis.
 The news reports this as a normal occurrence, business as usual for the violent Middle East.
 Nothing could be further from the truth, on the ground, in Israel.
 For the hundreds businesses that are closed or the thousands of children who are home because schools are closed, staying ever vigilant for the siren to go off alerting them to an incoming rocket, so they can race to the nearest bomb shelter, this isn’t a “snow day.”
 No one is celebrating a day off from work or school.
 This is a day to question God’s promises.
 Why are the rockets falling?
 Where is the comfort God promised?

 We tend to think of God’s comfort as an absence of conflict, a complete and total peaceful utopian existence.
 But this has never been reality.
 God has something much greater in mind when He talks about comforting His people.
 During conflict or the stresses of life, whether it be rockets literally falling from the sky or “bombshells” of sickness, financial difficulties, or complicated relationships, God promises to be a constant steadying force in our lives.
 And He challenges us to find our voice of thanksgiving during whatever situation we find ourselves in.
 For when we are thankful, He can be bigger than any storm around us.

-As I remained glued to the internet, following all of the stories coming out of Israel this past week, I was particularly moved by the stories of the many brides who were supposed to be married on one of those days.
+As I remain glued to the internet, following all of the stories coming out of Israel, I was particularly moved by the stories of the many brides who were supposed to be married during one of the recent attacks from Gaza.
 Imagine, waking up on the morning of your wedding just to discover that your country, Israel is once again under attack.
 The IDF ordered all businesses, schools and public venues closed until further notice.
 And that includes the wedding halls.
 It was just too dangerous to allow hundreds of people to gather in one place.
 So, what do these brides do?
 They call out for help!
 And what do Israelis do?
 They help!!